MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrievei2.md

 ## -description

-The AcxObjectBagRetrieveI2 function retrieves a TBD value from an existing, intialized AcxObjectBag that contains values.
+The AcxObjectBagRetrieveI2 function retrieves a int two byte I2 (SHORT) value from an existing, intialized AcxObjectBag that contains values.

 ## -parameters